top of page

 Regulatory Advocacy

-UAE played a central role in shaping the outcomes of significant regulatory cases, including Rocky Mountain Power’s (RMP) 2024 General Rate Case.
-UAE’s expert testimony and analysis contributed to scrutinizing cost increases, particularly around Net Power Costs, wildfire mitigation expenses, and liability insurance premiums, ensuring that industrial customers’ interests were strongly represented.
+UAE played a central role in shaping the outcomes of significant regulatory cases, including Rocky Mountain Power’s (RMP) 2024 General Rate Case and Enbridge's 2025 General Rate Case.
+UAE’s expert testimony and analysis contributed to scrutinizing cost increases and ensuring that industrial customers’ interests were strongly represented.
 UAE was instrumental in advocating for more equitable cost allocations and pushing back on proposals like the Capacity Reservation Charge.

-Additionally, UAE engaged in the Energy Balancing Account (EBA) and REC Balancing Account (RBA) dockets, working to mitigate substantial cost recovery proposals by RMP.
+Additionally, UAE engaged in the Energy Balancing Account (EBA), working to mitigate substantial cost recovery proposals by RMP.
 The organization also participated in wildfire mitigation and insurance workshops, collaborating on long-term solutions to rising wildfire-related costs.

 Legislative Engagement

-During the 2024 Utah Legislative Session, UAE monitored and influenced 18 energy-related bills.
-The organization successfully advocated for balanced policies that protect industrial consumers, addressing complex issues such as coal plant operations, wildfire risk funding, and resource planning criteria.
+During the 2025 Utah Legislative Session, UAE monitored and influenced 13 energy-related bills, including providing significant input on SB 132, the so-called "Large Load Bill" run by Senator Sandall and Representative Colin Jack.
+UAE successfully advocated for balanced policies that protect industrial consumers, addressing complex issues such as coal plant operations, wildfire risk funding, and resource planning criteria.
 UAE’s work ensured that new legislation reflected the needs of Utah's industrial energy users amid shifting energy policy landscapes.

 Resource Planning and Market Design

 UAE remained the only dedicated voice for large energy users in PacifiCorp’s Integrated Resource Planning (IRP) process, advocating for resource plans that balance cost, reliability, and fairness across the six-state system.
-UAE also engaged in the Multi-State Process (MSP), collaborating with other stakeholders to shape cost allocation methodologies that reflect the diverse needs of different states, especially as PacifiCorp's resource portfolio evolves.
+UAE also engaged in the Docket 25-035-47, collaborating with other stakeholders to shape cost allocation methodologies that reflect the diverse needs of different states, especially as PacifiCorp's resource portfolio evolves.

 Demand-Side Management and Natural Gas Issues